 Save tax on your buy to lets – advice for married couples

-From April 2017 the government began phasing out mortgage interest rate relief on Buy To Let property at higher rates of tax.
-This means that the majority of private Landlords in the UK will receive ever increasing tax bills, making the Buy To Let dream far less attractive.
+Since April 2020 mortgage interest higher rate relief on Buy To Let property has been entirely phased out.
+This means that the majority of private Landlords in the UK now have much higher tax bills, making the Buy To Let dream far less attractive.
 But there are still ways to save tax on your buy to lets.

-In last week’s blog we took a look the pros and cons of moving your Buy To Let properties into a Limited Company in exchange for shares.
+In a previous blog, we took a look at the pros and cons of moving your Buy To Let properties into a Limited Company in exchange for shares.

-To make that route worthy of consideration I would suggest that you really need to be a Landlord with a good number of actively managed properties valued at around or above £2m.
+To make that route worthy of consideration we would suggest that you really need to be a Landlord with a good number of actively managed properties (say 10+) valued at around or above £2m.
 You can find out more about that on our special pages for Buy To Let Landlords here.

-There are many Landlords, however, some labelled as “accidental” who do not fulfil this criteria and for them the potential costs involved in transferring their lettings business into a Limited Company will likely exceed the benefits.
+The majority of Landlords, however, some labelled as “accidental”, do not fulfil this criteria and for them, the potential costs involved in transferring their let properties into a Limited Company will likely exceed the benefits.

-But if you are married or in a civil partnership and one of you is a basic rate taxpayer (or even below the tax threshold altogether) and your small portfolio of Buy To Let properties is held in joint names there are other tax saving alternatives open to you.
+But if you are married or in a civil partnership and one of you is a basic rate taxpayer (or even below the tax threshold altogether) there are other tax-saving alternatives open to you.

 It is possible, by structuring your affairs correctly, to share the allocation of net rents between yourself and your partner or spouse in unequal shares.